nystudio107/craft-richvariables/README.md

 ## Issues:

 * The controller will throw an error, and thus the JavaScript won't load until this issue is fixed by P&T: https://github.com/craftcms/cms/issues/1351
-* The icon is broken for Craft 3; `Craft.getResourceUrl()` doesn't seem to work right, and I'm not sure how to get the URL to the icon in the Asset Bundle

 ## Installation